ajsmith607/ajsmith/content/portfolio/index.md

 {{< figure src="/articles/cell/logo.svg" width="500" class="image" >}}

-The Wine Cube project uses a custom font that I designed called {{% pagelink "cell" "Cell" %}}.
-The following is a logo concept for the font that uses the font's glyphs and is inspired by the abstract art of Piet Mondrian.
+The Wine Cube project uses a custom font that I specifically designed for it: {{% pagelink "cell" "Cell" %}}.
+Cell's glyphs reflect the proportions of Wine Cube.
+The image above is a logo concept for the font that uses the font's glyphs and is inspired by the abstract art of Piet Mondrian.